ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 - **Pay more -** Buy a premade solution where someone has presumably done the homework and has an inventory of wheels and jacks to ship to you.

 > I got two compatible spare wheels: **145/90R17** and **155/90D17** from a 1st gen (2003) Ford Escape and 3rd gen (2009) CRV respectively at the scrapyard and a Toyota Corolla Cross jack assembly from an auto recycler.
-These two spare wheels are the closest compare spare tire sizes to the stock Corolla Cross tire size that I have found.
+These two spare wheels are the closest diameter spare tire sizes to the stock Corolla Cross tire size that I have found.
 You can see that they are close to the OEM spare diameters in the [tire code comparison chart](#tire-diameters-and-suggested-spare-tire-sizes) above.

 ### Compact versus Full Size Spare